 CANADA FX-C$ weakens to session low after U.S. GDP data

-TORONTO Aug 29 (Reuters) - The Canadian dollar softened to a session low against the U.S. dollar on Thursday after data showed the U.S. economy unexpectedly contracted in the fourth quarter, suffering its first decline since the 2007-09 recession.
+TORONTO Jan 30 (Reuters) - The Canadian dollar softened to a session low against its U.S. counterpart on Wednesday after data showed the U.S. economy unexpectedly contracted in the fourth quarter, suffering its first decline since the 2007-09 recession.

 The currency hit C$1.0039 against the greenback, or 99.61 U.S. cents.
 It had traded at C$1.0029, or 99.71, immediately before the release.

 - Putin dissolves state news agency, tightens grip on Russia media

 - North Korea says Kim's powerful uncle dismissed for 'criminal acts'

 - Thai PM calls snap election, protesters want power now |

 - Record cold, ice grip U.S.; snow heads East